 The stats on a road change from 4 to 3 lanes can reduce accidents by 19 to 47%.
 With dozens of reported accidents in recent years, the road diet actually saves money and reduces liability and risk.
 Please add to the discussion by using the Comments section at the bottom of that Pro & Con page.

 Why so inexpensive?
 The road diet from 4 to 3 lanes does not require much.
 Remove the current lane markings and paint the new lane markings.
-There is a requirement for 'design layout' of the new lane configuration, but this work is straight forward for this short section of Alameda.
+There is a requirement for 'design layout' to mark the new lane configuration, but this work is straight forward for this short section of Alameda.
 This design layout defines where the new bike lanes, bike buffers, parking, travel lanes, and left turn/merge lane will exist.
 It also defines where the expanded width of sidewalks will be placed.

 Good news is that a road diet could be put in place while funding for the sidewalks is found and budgeted.

 What is the cost of sidewalks for Alameda?

 Using FHWA and several other cost estimation sources, a round number for installing sidewalks in our area is about $20/sq.ft.
 A very rough measurement for the west side of Alameda, from Aston to Camp Bello, is 1,600 linear ft.
 The east sidewalks, from Liberty Park to the Y intersection, is about 1,270 linear ft.

 So straight math: 2,870 linear feet * 4.5’ width sidewalk (ADA compliant) * $20/sq.ft. = $258k